ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 \subsection{PPDB and BPDB}

-Both PPDB and BPDB databases have the same structure organized in tables, available via web pages.
-We extract all relevant values using regular expressions on HTML responses.
-This approach always utilizes the latest available data.
-We downloaded the data on 22nd February 2024.
+PPDB and BPDB databases have similar structure, organized in HTML tables, available via web pages.
+They contain a very comprehensive set of information about pesticides (over 300 different fields).
+We extract only some fields, from which we compute relevant features using regular expressions on HTML responses, as described below.
+All molecules that do not have toxicity measurements for honey bees are ignored.
+This approach always utilizes the latest available data, and we use the data obtained on 22nd February 2024.

-For each pesticide, LD50 values for oral, contact, and other honey bee toxicity can be provided.
-Often no measurement, or only one or two are available, and we ignore substances without any toxicity measurement for honey bees.
-If we have more than one measurement, we take the lowest value, i.e. the strongest toxicity.
+For each pesticide, $LD_{50}$ values for oral, contact, and other honey bee toxicity can be provided.
+If we have more than one toxicity type, we take the lowest value, i.e. the strongest toxicity.
+We create binary label and ternary level, as described in the \q{Classification labels} section, similarly to ECOTOX processing.
 Additionally, some values are provided in a non-standard format, especially for low toxicity, and marked as \q{Low}, \q{Non-toxic}, or in scientific notation, e.g. \q{10\textasciicircum 3}.
 We normalize those cases as non-toxic, i.e. label and level 0.

 We combine \q{Summary}, \q{Description} and \q{Pesticide type} fields into a single text to extract the pesticide type.
 We search for keywords \q{herbicide}, \q{fungicide} and \q{insecticide}, similarly to processing PubChem data for ECOTOX.
 Since PPDB and BPDB databases contain only agrochemicals, if none of those words appear, we mark a given substance as \q{other agrochemical}.